Annual Conference

 SOUL 2026 Conference

-The Society of University Lawyers Limited (SOUL) is very excited to announce that SOUL 2026 will be held on 29 and 30 October 2026.
+The Society of University Lawyers Limited (SOUL) is delighted to announce that registration is now open for SOUL 2026 National Conference to be held on 29 and 30 October 2026.

 The SOUL Board and Local Organising Committee are currently working on an exciting, educational program which will include plenty of opportunities for you to connect and network with your fellow SOUL members and other interested legal participants in the university sector.